KwadwoM2025/Study-Planner/README.md

 # Study-Planner
-Plan the what to study and track your progress.
+Plan what to study and track your progress.